Co-Chairs: Erica Wildgoose and Dave

 During this time I was also one of the founding members of the Mental Health Campaign, which has now been going for five years strong, raising awareness and challenging mental health stigma and discrimination across the university campuses.
 I am incredibly proud of all the very inspiring people I have met through the campaign, and look forward to seeing how the campaign develops in the coming years.

 I am also a Time to Change Champion and passionately believe that we can help reduce mental health stigma and discrimination through positive conversations and education in the community.

 I have helped co-ordinate the development of national policy for National Union of Students on Mental Health and went on to represent the Students’ Union at UWE as Vice-President Community and Welfare for one year between July 2013 and June 2014.

-I want to thank the membership for re-electing me as the secretary of BIMHN, and I hope to continue to utilise my experiences to develop the organisation and create a positive and strong voice for people with mental health issues across the city.
+I want to thank the membership for re-electing me as the Representation & Accountability Officer of BIMHN, and I hope to continue to utilise my experiences to develop the organisation and create a positive and strong voice for people with mental health issues across the city.

 Want to get in touch?
 Drop me an email at: firstname.lastname@example.org.